Dev1an/Home-control/Radio/README.md

 ```shell
 .build/debug/Radio /dev/input/event2
 ```
-Use the function keys to change the channel
+Use the function keys to change the channel, press <kbd>backspace</kbd> to stop playing.